sanderzegers/fortigate-extcap/README.md

 ## Description

-This Wireshark Extcap extension enables the capture of live network packets directly from Fortigate devices, supporting multiple Virtual Domains (VDOMs).
-It is designed to integrate with Wireshark, providing a straightforward solution for network administrators and security professionals to monitor and troubleshoot their networks.
+This Wireshark Extcap extension enables live network packet capture directly from Fortigate devices into Wireshark.

+asdfsadfadsf
 ![Wireshark Screenshot](images/wireshark-extcap.png)

 ## Features

-- Capture packets live to Wireshark
+- Capture packets live into Wireshark
 - Fortigate VDOM Support
 - Simple installation

 ## Installation

+1. Download the Latest Version
+ - Visit the [Releases](https://github.com/sanderzegers/fortigate-extcap/releases/) page and download the version that matches your platform.

+2. Locate the Personal Extcap Path
-1. Launch Wireshark.
+ - Open Wireshark.
-2. Go to "Help" -> "About Wireshark" -> "Folders" -> "Personal Extcap Path".
+ - Navigate to Help → About Wireshark → Folders → Personal Extcap Path.
+ - Click the Location to open the Extcap folder.

+3. Copy the binary to excapt folder
-3. Copy the `fortidump.exe` file from this repository into the "Personal Extcap Path" folder.
+ - From the downloaded release, copy the fortigate-extcap.exe (or the appropriate file for your platform) into the "Personal Extcap Path" directory.

+4. Restart Wireshark
-4. Restart Wireshark to enable the custom extcap extension.
+ - Restart Wireshark to load the custom extcap extension.

 ## Known limitations